The-going/evlproject/content/dovetail/pipeline/porting/clocksource.md

 source which a vDSO code may map into the calling application's address space, so that it can read the hardware counter directly.
-More precisely, the MMIO space covering the hardware counter register(s) are mapped into the caller's address space.
+More precisely, the MMIO space covering the hardware counter register(s) is mapped into the caller's address space.

 {{% notice note %}}
 The mapping operation happens once in a process lifetime, during the